 - 12. Gary Nelson, our main speaker for the afternoon, shared with us regarding the church in the 21st century.
-In 1955, 75% of Canadians in urban settings attended church; today only 10% do, a fact not unique to Canadians.
-Basing his message on Luke 19:1 10, the story of Zacchaeus, Nelson said that we need to model our behavior on that of Jesus in this story.
+In 1955, 75% of Canadians in urban settings attended church; today only 10% do.
+This is not unique to Canadians.
+He based his message on Luke 19:1 10, the story of Zacchaeus.
+We need to model our behavior on that of Jesus in this story.
 First, Jesus found Zacchaeus in the crowd, not in the synagogue.
-Our God is a seeking God, so why does the church continue to expect people to come to the church?
-Second, Jesus knows Zacchaeus and calls him by name; we need to have genuine community with those around us so that we can call them by name.
-Finally, Jesus does not expect Zacchaeus to conform to his culture; Jesus goes to Zacchaeus' home for dinner.
-Although the crowd was unhappy with Jesus' behavior, Jesus replied that he had come "to seek and to save that which is lost."
+Our God is a seeking God, so why does the church continue to expect people to come to us?
+Second, Jesus knows Zacchaeus and calls him by name.
+We need to have genuine community with those around us, so we can call them by name.
+Finally, Jesus does not expect Zacchaeus to conform to his culture; he goes to his home for dinner.
+Although the crowd was unhappy, Jesus replied that he had come "to seek and to save that which is lost."
 We must be more like Jesus, seeking and saving the lost. - 13.
-Joan Freisen, executive minister of ABC of Greater Indianapolis, moderated a panel discussion with Gary Nelson.
+Joan Freisen, Executive Minister of ABC of Greater Indianapolis, moderated a panel discussion with Gary Nelson.
 Panel participants Leslie Braxton, Amaury Tañón-Santos, Karen Yee and Wallace Smith explored missional church concepts further by asking a series of questions.
-The group explored how to amend structures to help us move from being a "waiting" people to being a "seeking" people; we need to explore why systems were created and how they currently function, so that we can keep those that help and eliminate those that do not.
+The group explored how to amend structures to help us move from being a "waiting" people to being a "seeking" people; we need to explore why systems were created and how they currently function, then keep those that help and delete those that do not.
 In Baptist polity, churches created denominations and churches can change the denominations.
 In the Joshua story, the Ark of the Covenant is not protected but leads the way.
 God is vulnerable first and is way ahead of us.
 We are invited to step out of our comfort zones and join him, remembering that Jesus did not come to make us comfortable. - 14.
-Victoria Goff of American Baptist Home Mission Societies and Angela Sudermann of International Ministries called for the offering to support volunteer ministries.
+Victoria Goff of ABHMS and Angela Sudermann of IM called for the offering to support volunteer ministries.
 Lizzett Alvarado, soloist, provided the offertory music. - 15.
-Paul Hayes, chair, Statements of Concern Committee, shared the procedures for Statements of Concern this year. - 16.
-José Norat-Rodríguez of International Ministries led in the benediction.
+Paul Hayes, Chair, Statements of Concern Committee, shared the procedures for Statements of Concern this year. - 16.
+José Norat-Rodríguez led in the benediction.